alttch/eva3/doc/framework-development.rst

 --------------------

-The client MUST send JSON ping-frame every N seconds, where N is less or equal to :doc:`/sfa/sfa` default server timeout.
+The client MUST send JSON ping-frame every N seconds, where N is less or equal to :doc:`/sfa/sfa` default server timeout (default: 5 seconds).
 If the server does not receive heartbeat frame from the client within the timeout interval, it may drop the web socket session.

 To notify the server, the client sends the following frame: